HaoyueXU99/USC-CSCI-570-Sp24/README.md

 - [Exams](./Exams): Contains exam-related documents and information.
 This folder is used for uploading exams and providing students with necessary exam instructions and materials.
 - [Homework](./Homework): This folder is designated for weekly homework assignments.
 Students are expected to download, complete, and submit their homework here.
 - [Homework_Solutions](./Homework_solutions): Post-solution documents for homework assignments.
 Solutions will be uploaded here after the completion of each homework deadline.
-- [My_Homeworks](./My_homeworks): A personal space for students to upload their completed homework assignments for grading.
+- [My_Homeworks](./My_homeworks): My personal space includes my handwritten assignments along with the scores I've earned indicated in the file names.
 - [Project](./Project): Contains all materials related to the final project, including guidelines, datasets, and submission details.
+  - My teammates: [@Xiangjie Yuan](https://github.com/Xiangjie-Yuan) @Chenchao Lin
 - [Slides](./Slides):Lecture slides and additional teaching materials are uploaded here for each class session.